Husband charged with grisly killing of transgender pageant founder

-Christa Leigh Steele-Knudslien, who started a pageant for transgender women in New England, was found stabbed and beaten to death in her Massachusetts home Friday evening.
-Her husband was charged with her murder.
+Christa Leigh Steele-Knudslien, 42, was well known in the Massachusetts transgender community for her activism, her friends say.
+She launched the first New England Trans Pride event a decade ago, and she and other advocates later started the Miss Trans New England Pageant, which brought together trans women from across the region, according to A. Vickie Boisseau, who officiated at her wedding last April.

-Steele-Knudslien is the first known transgender person to be killed this year, according to national LGBTQ organizations GLAAD and Human Rights Campaign (HRC).
-Her husband, Mark Steele-Knudslien, pleaded not guilty to murder on Monday, days after police say he admitted hitting her with a hammer and stabbing her after an argument.
+"Her thing was always that transgender women are beautiful and need a venue for trans women to be seen as beautiful,” her longtime friend Justin Adkins said.

-Friends of Steele-Knudslien, 42, say she was well known in the Massachusetts transgender community for her activism and for helping to launch the first New England Trans Pride event a decade ago.
-She and other advocates later started the Miss Trans New England Pageant, which brought together transgender women from across the region, said A. Vickie Boisseau, who officiated at her wedding last April.
+But Steele-Knudslien’s activism came to a tragic on Friday, when she was found stabbed and beaten to death in her Western Massachusetts home.
+Her husband, Mark Steele-Knudslien, was charged with her murder and pleaded not guilty on Monday, days after police say he admitted hitting her with a hammer and stabbing her after an argument.

-Another longtime friend, Justin Adkins, said, "Her thing was always that transgender women are beautiful and need a venue for trans women to be seen as beautiful."
+Christa Leigh Steele-Knudslien is the first known transgender person to be killed this year, according to national LGBTQ organizations GLAAD and Human Rights Campaign (HRC).

 Jennifer Wahr, an LGBTQ counselor and advocate at the Elizabeth Freeman Center in Berkshire, Massachusetts, a local anti-domestic violence organization, said the community is "devastated" by her murder.